 “Actually – I was about to say no.”

-There would have been fresh protest from both Peter and Fr.
+There would have been fresh protest from both William and Fr.
 Matteo, and even a sneer from Agnes, had someone not run downstairs.
 The team looked up from its work to find a woman, hair fixed in a haphazard bun, her plain white shirt and pants showing signs of having been worn for days.
 She was panting by the time she reached the receiving area and made for Fr.
 Anthony’s side.

 “I am so sorry that you were kept waiting,” she took both his hands, and raised his right hand to her forehead, “The servants weren’t answering when I called.
 The phone lines might be down.
 Or the doctor is with them and they’re all gossiping.
 Or they might be eating and they’re not paying attention.
 Thank you so much for coming.
 My son needs all the help he can get.
 If only these servants would cooperate!”

 Fr.
 Anthony had appeared soft at first, and had even watched the mother as though he meant to protect her from the onslaught of sneers she would get from John, Syl, and Agnes.
 But as the mother spoke on and on, and as she chided her servants with a sigh and a grunt to match, so did his blue eyes grow cold, and harden into ice.